wisniewskikr/chrisblog-it-java-regular/design-patterns/behavioral/java-design-patterns-state/README.md

 ## Hints

 Hints:
-* Create interface TrafficLight
+* Create interface GreetingState with greeting() method which takes as argument GreetingContext
-* Create classes GreenState, YellowState and ReedState which implement interface TrafficLight
+* Create classes HelloGreeting and Goodbay which implement interface GreetingState.
+They should display greeting and change state of context
-* Create class TrafficLightContext with TrafficLight as constructor and setter.
-This GreetingContext has method greet() which returns different results every time
+* Create class GreetingContext with GreetingState as constructor and setter.
+This GreetingContext has method greet() which returns different results every time - it's done automatically